Major Code BC1918

 First-year students at Ohio University may apply to transfer into the communication studies tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 External Transfer Admission

 First-year students at another institution may also apply to transfer into the communication studies tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 Opportunities Upon Graduation